krishn904/sql-projects-and-EDA-using-sql/README.md

 The number of employees laid off at the start of the layoff season

+The data set used can be found here:-

 The company stage (e.g., post-IPO, late stage) where most layoffs occurred

 The industry and company responsible for the most total layoffs